-Due to being rich on fatty acids – Omega 3 and 6 – CBD extract also contains good amounts of calcium, phosphorus, magnesium, potassium, and vitamin E. These minerals are thought to be great for skin and hair and are used in many skin care and hair products on the market today.
+Due to being rich in fatty acids – Omega 3 and 6 – hemp seeds also contain good amounts of calcium, phosphorus, magnesium, potassium, and vitamin E. These minerals are thought to be great for skin and hair and are used in many skin care and hair products on the market today.
 Hemp seeds also contain high and balanced levels of gamma-linolenic acid (GLA).
 GLA is also fatty acids which promote hair growth.

-CBD has already proven itself as being a natural and effective treatment for a wide range of conditions.
+CBD – which is derived from both hemp and cannabis – has already proven itself as being a natural and effective treatment for a wide range of conditions.
 People use CBD for anxiety as a ‘Rescue Remedy.’
 Others use it as a sleep aid as it regulates the Endocannabinoid System in humans.
 CBD is also used for pain, arthritis, MS, Dravet’s Syndrome and a host of other mild and more severe health conditions.
 But how could CBD help when it comes to going bald?

 You can find CBD infused into many things these days – from coffee to chocolate.
 There is also a wide range of CBD-infused hair products that claim to be able to slow down hair loss and leave the scalp and hair looking alive and invigorated.
 Topical CBD oils applied to the scalp can be effective as a daily treatment according to some.

 While each strand of hair is comprised of different components, with the root being under the skin, all of these components contain around 90 percent keratin.
 Keratin needs a good dose of vitamins and minerals to work to its full capacity and CBD has just what the hair needs.